 • The power required

-For standard bids, balancing orders to be implemented on [H; H+1[ are transmitted 30 minutes before hour H.
+For standard bids, balancing orders to be implemented are transmitted 12,5 minutes before activation time.

 RTE is also likely to send cancellation orders if a dispatched bid ultimately is not to be activated.
 The order is transmitted no later than the mobilisation lead time of the bid if it is not fixed by a technical agreement for generation BEs.